LocalPRO Leadership OS

 1:1 Consistency Standard

-- Challenges: constraints, blockers, or leadership help needed.
+• Challenges: constraints, blockers, friction, or frustration.

 Profile vs 1:1 vs Commitments

-- Add Commitments creates accountability items that feed Cockpit, Meeting Mode, and reporting.
+• Add Commitments creates accountability items that feed Cockpit, Meeting Mode, and reporting.

 Risk Language Standard